MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ```
 *Dropped Filter operators*

-The following filter syntaxes are not supported in TeamsPowerShell Moduled 3.0.0 and above:
+The following filter syntaxes are not supported in Teams PowerShell Moduled 3.0.0 and above:

 ```
 -not (<simple/complex PS filter>)